shawnrossouw/Developer-docs/vue-getting-started.md

 <button @click="fnName"></button>
 ```
 Event Handlers
 We will still be using binding and listeners above to listen to DOM events, but we are going to create methods.
-In vue they are called methods.
+A Vue method is a function associated with the Vue instance.
+Methods are defined inside the **methods** property.
+Methods are especially useful when you need to perform an action and you attach a **v-on** directive on an element to handle events.
 ```js
 new Vue({
   el: '#app',